mxshrestha/scrabble/README.md

 ```

 ### make move payload JSON object
 word - the word that the player intends to play for the move (string).
-Required.
+Required.<br/>
 row - the row index of the board from which the word starts (integer).
 0 based.
-Required.
+Required.<br/>
 column - the column index of the board from which the word starts (integer).
 0 based.
-Required.
+Required.<br/>
 direction - the direction in which the word is played (integer).
 0 for left to right.
-1 for top to bottom.
+1 for top to bottom.<br/>
 player - the [player request JSON object](#player-parameter) representing the player making the move.
-Required
+Required<br/>
 ```
 {
 	"word": "test",